o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/system-extensions.md

 ## Terrain renderer

-The entire terrain renderer could be replaced by creating new rendering level components, rendering entity components, feature processors, and shaders.
-Replacing the renderer will have no effect on the base terrain system or the terrain physics integrations.
-This undertaking isn't for the faint of heart, as a high-performance terrain renderer can be difficult to write.
+The entire terrain renderer can be replaced by creating new rendering level components, rendering entity components, feature processors, and shaders.
+Replacing the renderer doesn't affect the base terrain system or the terrain physics integrations.

 ## Terrain system